ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-variables/type.md

 ## Date

 Displays a date picker.
 To output anything other than a timestamp, use the `{exp:pro_variables:single}` tag.
 This takes the same parameters as the native Date field.
-Additionaly, use `modifier="relative"` to output a relative date string.
+Additionally, use `modifier="relative"` to output a relative date string.

 ### Code examples